zengbing15/lumos_doc/docs/tutorials/nftglue.md

   :::note

-  Some versions of Capsule are incompatible with the NFT integration code example in this guide.
+  There are some versions of Capsule that are incompatible with the NFT integration code example.
 Version **0.1.3** is verified and recommended for walking through this NFT integration example.

   :::